shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ## Custom Fields

-If you want to allow custom fields, you can use the `EntityCustomFieldsTrait`.
-This gives you some helper methods to easier work with custom fields values out of the box.
+To allow custom fields, you can use the `EntityCustomFieldsTrait`.
+This gives you some helper methods to easily work with custom field values out of the box.

 ```php
 <?php